nhsx/admitme/README.md

 A service which is deployed on AWS Lambda to get user information from the NHS login sandpit environment.
 In the admitme-ui app, on return from NHS login, a token is received.
 This token is sent to this service to look up the user details which are passed back to the frontend app.
 These details are then used to generate a QR code in admitme-ui.

 This service uses a [JSON web token](https://jwt.io/) to sign the request.
 A private key file is needed to sign it - you will need to provide your own for this.

-NOTE: I'm not entirely sure how this backend jwt signing procedure was set up and currently trying to figure this out.

 You will need to create a ```.env``` file in the root of this folder and provide your NHS login sandpit client ID:
 ```